algochoi/blockly/README.md

 The blockly playground should automatically open in your browser.
 If not, you can go to `localhost:8080/tests/playground.html` to access the playground.
 The advanced playground is not supported for PyTeal yet.

+### Motivation

+From a pragmatic perspective, this exercise gives us a better idea of how to bridge smart-contract languages with other popular programming languages in a syntax-agnostic, visual setting.
+It's interesting to consider how code generation could be improved and look for common patterns in syntax.
+Also, blocks are fun to build with!

 ### Development Notes

 This is still at an experimental stage.
 There have been custom modifications made in `tests/playground.html` to support Algorand smart-contract related blocks and a generator in `generators/pyteal.js` to generate smart-contract code.